Please see the following information related to the evolving COVID-19 emergency as it pertains to Bellflower.

 All bars, clubs, theaters, entertainment centers and fitness centers are ordered to be closed by LA County Department of Public Health until further notice.
-Restaurants will be permitted to serve takeout or delivery food only.
+Restaurants will be permitted to serve takeout or delivery food and outdoor dining only.
 Grocery stores will remain open.
 If you are able to, please continue supporting the small businesses in our community during this difficult time.
-Here are some ways you can help local businesses survive this crisis: buying gift cards, shopping local, taking advantage of discounts and ordering in.
+Here are some ways you can help local businesses survive this crisis: buying gift cards, shopping local, dining local, taking advantage of discounts and ordering in.

 BUSD Announcement / Correspondence